nealbaker/sainsburys-test-env-1/README.md

 #####Further enhancments:
-	Trigger the create-env script from a Jenkins job or Bamboo plan.
+	Use Blue/Green Deployments to eliminate downtime.
-	Use Blue/Green Deployments to eliminate downtime
+	Trigger Github webhooks from a Jenkins job for application changes.